seime/openhab-fyta/README.md

 * `account` = Fyta account
 * `plant` = A plant with a Fyta Beam sensor

+>Not tested sensors *without* a hub.
+If you have this, please enable DEBUG logging and send details to author.

 ## Discovery

 Create a `account` bridge and perform discovery.
 Your registered plants with Beam sensors will appear.